-Visual Arts and Design electives offer students a range of specialist skills aimed at developing knowledge and understanding of specific studio forms.
-The electives also prepare students for Visual Arts and Design subjects at VCE level.
+Our Visual Arts and Design electives offer our students a range of specialist skills aimed at developing investigation, curiosity, knowledge and understanding of specific studio forms.
+The electives also support and prepare students for Visual Arts and Design subjects at VCE level.

-There are research and written components in each elective, the focus with the Visual Arts and Design subjects is on creating artworks.
+There are investigative research and written components in each elective, the focus with the Visual Arts and Design subjects is on the understanding and creation of creating artworks.